Essie Davis: Career

 Davis starred in Jennifer Kent's 2014 debut feature The Babadook.
 For her work in the film Davis was nominated for an AACTA Award for Best Actress in a Leading Role, an AACTA International Award for Best Actress and a Fangoria Chainsaw Award for Best Leading Actress.

-In 2016, she joined the HBO series Game of Thrones in Season 6 as Lady Crane; this role did not continue into Season 7.
+In 2016, she joined the HBO series Game of Thrones in Season 6 as actress Lady Crane; this role did not continue into Season 7.
 In June 2016 she started filming The White Princess, playing Dowager Queen Elizabeth (Elizabeth Woodville).
 In early January 2017, the producers released a video clip from the series as a brief trailer (teaser).

 In 2018, Davis filmed the mini-series Lambs of God for Foxtel, playing the role of Sister Iphigenia.
 It was released July 2019 in Australia and has been sold to 46 other territories.
 For her performance as Sister Iphigenia, Davis has been nominated for an AACTA Award for Best Lead Actress in a Drama Series.

 Later the same year, Davis played Ellen Kelly in Justin Kurzel's True History of the Kelly Gang.
 The film premiered at the Toronto International Film Festival 11 September 2019 and was released in Australian cinemas in 2020 by Transmission Films.

 Also in 2018, Davis reprised her role of Phryne Fisher from the popular television series Miss Fisher's Murder Mysteries with a stand-alone action-adventure feature film, Miss Fisher and the Crypt of Tears With an AU$8m production budget, it wrapped production in late November 2018 and was released in cinemas in 2020.

 In early 2019, Davis filmed the comedy-drama Babyteeth, playing the role of Anna.
 The film was selected to compete for the Golden Lion at the 76th Venice International Film Festival, where it had its world premiere on 4 September 2019.

 In 2020, Davis finished filming The Justice of Bunny King, playing the title role.
 The film, co-starring Thomasin McKenzie, was shot in New Zealand.